 (Fun Fact: Did you know that any slap issued by the Godfather automatically qualifies as a bitch slap?
 It's true!
 The matter was decided in a committee led by John Cassavetes in 1982.)

-#1 on The Best Gangster Moviessee more on The Godfather
+#11 on The Greatest Movie Themessee more on The Godfather